mozilla/application-services/docs/adr/0008-use-tracing.md

 This means that the "performance critical path" for this process is determining if we have a subscriber;
 once we have determined a subscriber matches an event, we can perform relatively expensive operations on the event because we assume action will be taken on the event.
+We believe this assumption is fine because we will own all such subscribers.

 An example of these "relatively expensive" operations is fetching event "fields", such as the message or other meta-data.